agelas/Covid19-Modelling/README.md

 a function called drawInfected, so you can call drawInfected(obj), and you will just see a graph of the infected people grow over time.

-visualScript.m: Contains all the instructions for running sirVisualClassDef.m, this is the place to call the simulation object.
+**visualScript.m**: Contains all the instructions for running sirVisualClassDef.m, this is the place to call the simulation object.